logzio/logzio-azure-serverless/README.md

 * Logs streaming from your Azure services to the Event Hub ([instructions](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-stream-monitoring-data-event-hubs))

+#### Best Practices ####
+Make sure that you apply best practices for creating and using event hubs:
+* Set up shared Access Policies for the each event hub,and not only for the their namespace
+* For each event hub,create a new consumer group called **logzio-consumer-group**,to be used by the logzio Azure function

+#### insights-operational-logs ####
+This event hub is automatically generated when you choose to export events from By Azure Monitor to the event hub.
+For eae of use,we will use this event hub name,but same actions should be used for any event hub you use.
+Same actions should be used for any event hub you use.

-In step 1 of the setup, you'll need the Event Hub name, resource group, and region—so keep this information handy!
+In step 1 of the setup, you'll need the resource group and region—so keep this information handy!

 ## Setting log shipping from Azure